nozzelozze/discord-bot-mc-cords/README.md

 # CordSaver
-Saves minecraft coordinates in your discord server in an handy and simple way.
+Saves minecraft coordinates in your discord server in a handy and simple way.

 # Features